 Whether a health care specialist operates on the front lines depends largely upon his or her MOS, and though treating wounded soldiers while dodging enemy fire really pushes medics to their limits, the military's medical personnel works tirelessly to save the lives of our men and women in uniform.

 Want to know more about Army medics and doctors?
-Check out the links on the next page.
+Check out the links below.